cscannell-inacloud/Microsoft-Teams-Docs/teams/connectors.md

 With Microsoft Teams apps, you can distribute your registered Connector as part of your app package.
 Whether as a standalone solution, or one of several [capabilities](index.md) your experience enables in Teams, you can [package](createpackage.md) and [submit](submission.md) your Connector as part of your Store submission, or provide to users directly for sideload within teams.

 To distribute your Connector, you'll first need to register using the [Connector Developer Portal](https://go.microsoft.com/fwlink/?LinkID=780623).
-To have your connector work in Microsoft Teams, you will need to check the box under **Enable this integration for**.
+To have your connector work in Microsoft Teams, you will need to check the Microsoft Teams box under **Enable this integration for**.

 You can download the auto-generated Teams app manifest from the portal.
 This manifest.json file contains the basic elements needed to test and submit your app.